-As I recently told a friend who lives a fairly luxurious life-style, I would feel at spiritual peace and full of thanksgiving if I lived in a shack, for I believe I am walking in my God-given destiny, doing work I love, living with a community of loving, intelligent, and service-minded people in an environment that provides boundless opportunities for growth in virtues and wisdom.
+As I recently told a friend who lives a fairly luxurious life-style, I would feel at spiritual peace and full of thanksgiving if I lived in a shack, for I believe I am walking in my God-given destiny, doing work I love and living within a community of loving, intelligent, and service-minded people in an environment that provides boundless opportunities for growth in virtues and wisdom.

 I am saddened by my materially wealthy friend's lot in life, what she has settled for.
 Though she appears “successful” by the standards of the dominant culture (what I refer to as “the third dimension”), she told me that she has had to compromise her own deep longings and higher values in order to remain in the work, lifestyle, and personal relationships she is currently in.
 It is her choice at this time to stay in the life she has composed, even though she expresses that she is deeply disappointed, frustrated, and unhappy.

 I have learned over the years to be realistic in my hope for others.
 Many years ago when I was still teaching in the public school system, I recall an epiphany I had.
 I was fervently praying that God would help me with my expectations for my students.
 I could see their potential; I had great hopes for them, and I poured my heart, mind, and soul into being the best teacher I could be.
-I worked hard at providing opportunities that would inspire them, expand them, encourage them, turn them on to a life with many doors for them to open.
-But it seemed that no matter my motives, no matter my plans for them, no matter how hard I worked, not much really happened.
-Most of my students still seemed shut down, shallow, and disinterested in what I had to offer.
+I worked hard at providing opportunities that would inspire them, expand them, encourage them, and excite them to anticipation of a life with many doors for them to open.
+But it seemed that no matter my motives, no matter my plans for them, no matter how hard I worked, not much seemed to really happen for the majority of them.
+Most of them still appeared to be shut down, shallow, and disinterested in what I had to offer.

-Be not attached to the outcome.
+“Be not attached to the outcome.”
 Those words hit me like a sledge hammer.
 I suddenly realized that I was too attached to my expectations of how things would turn out.
-From that moment on, I have continued to be challenged with situations where I have to let go of my personal expectations, to be not attached to the outcome, to continue in my day-to-day work in God's will, letting go of false hopes, being realistic in a spiritized mind.
+I continue to be challenged with situations where I have to let go of my personal expectations, to not be attached to the outcome, and to continue in my day-to-day work within what I understand to be God's will, letting go of false hopes and being realistic in a spiritized mind.

-I think that many individuals who are dissatisfied with their status in life will not find the inner peace and meaningful work they are looking for as long as they do not have faith in God and hope in His/Her outworkings in their lives.
+I think that many individuals who are dissatisfied with their status in life will not find the inner peace and meaningful work they are seeking, as long as they do not have faith in God and hope in His/Her outworkings in their lives.
 Many who are not spiritually inclined and more materialistic in their perceptions of reality are optimistic, hard-working, and well-meaning people, but their realism is still based on secular values, not realizing that many of those values are divine in origin.
 As long as those values are applied without the spiritized implications, then they turn rank, as can be seen in so many revolutions that started out with hope for something much better but turned out just as problematic as what was in place previously.

 The URANTIA Book refers to realistic and false hope.
 What I began to realize in that epiphany I had, when I received the message to have no attachment to the outcome of my endeavors, was to be realistic as well as hopeful from a spiritized perspective.
 As long as I am doing the best I can in God's will, good will come out of my endeavors, even if I may not see the manifestation of my work immediately.
-I remind myself of another truth I learned from The URANTIA Book, that the act is mine but the consequences are God's.
+I remind myself of another truth I learned from The URANTIA Book, which is that the act is mine but the consequences are God's.

 Jesus had no interest in the outcome of His interactions with people; He just gave of Himself and moved on.
 So though I love those I interact with, I am learning to not place false hope in them; I place my hope in the fragment of God within them, for it is the leading of the Spirit of God that empowers any of us to transform ourselves and our lives.

-My hope is to attain, at the highest degree possible, the perfection of character that Jesus acquired in His short life on Urantia (Earth).
+My hope is to attain, at the highest degree possible, the perfection of character that Jesus acquired in His short life on Urantia.
 I cannot do this without cooperating moment-to-moment with divine spiritual influences.
 I also hope to attain the practical optimism that Jesus had, His realism, which is founded on faith, hope, and love.

 In the earthly life of Jesus, religion was a living experience, a direct and personal movement from spiritual reverence to practical righteousness.
 The faith of Jesus bore the transcendent fruits of the divine spirit.
 His faith was not immature and credulous like that of a child, but in many ways it did resemble the unsuspecting trust of the child mind.
 Jesus trusted God much as the child trusts a parent.
 He had a profound confidence in the universe, just such a trust as the child has in its parental environment.
 Jesus' wholehearted faith in the fundamental goodness of the universe very much resembled the child's trust in the security of its earthly surroundings.
 He depended on the heavenly Father as a child leans upon its earthly parent, and his fervent faith never for one moment doubted the certainty of the heavenly Father's overcare.
 He was not disturbed seriously by fears, doubts, and skepticism.
 Unbelief did not inhibit the free and original expression of his life.
 He combined the stalwart and intelligent courage of a full-grown man with the sincere and trusting optimism of a believing child.
 His faith grew to such heights of trust that it was devoid of fear.
-[The URANTIA Book, Paper 196, Introduction, Paragraph 11]

 Jesus led persons to feel at home in the world; he delivered them from the slavery of taboo and taught them that the world was not fundamentally evil.
 He did not long to escape from his earthly life; he mastered a technique of acceptably doing the Father's will while in the flesh.
 He attained an idealistic religious life in the very midst of a realistic world.
 Jesus did not share an apostle's pessimistic view of humankind.
 The Master looked upon humans as the sons and daughters of God and foresaw a magnificent and eternal future for those who chose survival.
 He was not a moral skeptic; he viewed people positively, not negatively.
 He saw most persons as weak rather than wicked, more distraught than depraved.
 But no matter what their status, they were all God's children and his brethren.
-[The URANTIA Book, Paper 196, Section 2, Paragraph 9]

 In the various teachings on prayer and worship, The URANTIA Book states that prayer is many things, and a very important form of prayer is the expression of thanksgiving.
 (I highly recommend reading and reflecting on Jesus' discourse on prayer and worship found in Paper 146, Section 2.)

 As I continue to grow spiritually, I experience less of the lower human emotions and more of the higher emotions.
 I experience the most joy and peace with what The URANTIA Book calls the highest human feelings, the worshipful emotions of gratitude, awe, reverence and humility.
-[Paper 62, Section 5, Paragraph 4]

 I am grateful for so much, but what dominates my gratitude is the realness of God's presence in my life.
-No matter how discouraged I get, how frustrated, how tired, I know that God is with me and with this world.
+No matter how discouraged I get, how frustrated, or how tired, I know that God is with me and with this world.
 I cannot remember ever not knowing of the reality of God's presence.
 I just continue to experience it more fully, more completely as each day passes.
 My faith just gets bigger.